What is restaurant table turnover and how to optimize it for higher efficiency

 Understanding how to calculate and optimise the average table turnover rate can prove a complex undertaking.

-Trying to impact turnover rates on the ground can be tricky — rushing or pressuring customers is never a good idea.
+Trying to impact turnover rates on the ground can be tricky — rushing or pressuring customers to chow down and get out is never a good idea.
 However, paying little or no attention to table turnover can lead to an unsustainable decrease in revenue potential and customer satisfaction.

-Instead, it is essential to strike a balance between giving guests plenty of time to enjoy their meal without risking the loss of potentially repeat customers to exhausting wait times.
+Instead, it’s essential to strike a balance between giving guests plenty of time to enjoy their meal without risking the loss of potential repeat customers to exhausting wait times.

-Fortunately, there are some simple, subtle ways to calculate and optimise your restaurant table turnover without lowering customer satisfaction.
+Fortunately, there are some simple, subtle ways to calculate and optimise your restaurant table turnover without compromising customer satisfaction.

 The importance of dining layout in a restaurant